Our 10-Day Japan Spring Itinerary: Nagoya, Kyoto, Osaka & Tokyo

 10. Spring outfit – For the spring season, you can wear two-layer clothing like a shirt and a jacket.
 You may also want to bring a down jacket and a scarf in case it gets colder.
 You may check out some spring outfits on Shopee, Uniqlo, Terranova, Zalora, or any ukay-ukay (thrifty) shops near you.

-Our planned spring itinerary for 10 days in Japan
+Our planned 10-day Japan spring itinerary

 Nagoya